GnomeBlue/compryss/README.md

 A minimal working example is provided in the module, so you can use that and the documentation to get started.
 Feel free to modify the code as you see fit.

-Originally made for compression in a Pacman AI Bot.
-The source code can be found here: https://github.com/GnomeBlue/pacman_reinforcement_ai.